DvRibeiro/Code-Challenges/README.md

-# Ruby Challenges
+# Code Challenges
-small ruby code challenges that i tried to solve
+small code challenges that i tried to solve